aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-settings.md

             # Enable or disable the redistribution of all connected routes to BGP in the VRF.
 Note this is not applicable to VRF `default`.
             redistribute_connected: <bool; default=True>

-            # List of static ARP entries.
-            # This will create static ARP entries inside the tenant VRF.
+            # List of static ARP entries for the tenant VRF.
-            # If nodes are not specified, all devices that carry the VRF will also be applied the static ARP entries.
+            # Entries are configured on all devices carrying the VRF unless filtered using the nodes key.
             static_arp_entries:

                 # ARP entry IPv4 address.